 Nostalgia: (n.) a desire to return to the past

 Word Forms: nostalgic, nostalgically

-6. Jon Taffer, the star of Bar Rescue, renovates the interior of taverns to make them more attractive to customers, but in additon to improving the aesthetic qualities of a bar, he also works with its employees to increase their efficiency and customer service skills.
+6. Jon Taffer, star of Bar Rescue, renovates the interior of taverns to make them more attractive to customers, but in addition to improving the aesthetic qualities of a bar, he also works with its employees to increase their efficiency and customer service skills.